What happens when cancer treatment ends?

 Is there any meaning in your cancer experience?

 Cancer is a life-changer, so it’s not unusual to think about the impact it’s had on you.
 A lot of people want to know why it happened to them, what it means and what they can learn from it.

 You might feel it’s left you feeling stronger and able to enjoy life more.
 Perhaps you prefer just to accept that it’s happened and move on.
 Or maybe you’re swinging between feeling positively and negatively about what you’ve gone through.

 Everyone’s experience is different.
 But if you do find yourself wanting to talk about issues like these, try your friends and family.
 There’s a chance you’ll even find they’ve been asking themselves similar questions.

 Online forums can be helpful too, as they can put in you in touch with people your age who have been through cancer.
 Or maybe you don’t want to talk to another person about your experience – and that’s okay too.

 Remember that everyone’s experience is different, though (and remember that not everything you read online is true).

-Knowing who you are after cancer treatment
+Do you know who you are after cancer treatment?